ILoveEatRice/Vola/docfx_project/tutorial/injection/container.md

 First, you have to register it to the container.

 > If the concrete class has more than one constructor, container will try all of them until it can resolve it.
-See [precise registeration](#precise-registeration) for more information.
+See [precise registration](#precise-registration) for more information.

 ```csharp
 container.RegisterType<ICustomInterface, CustomConcreteClass>();